aditya0811/rate-limiting-api/README.md

 1) The solution is an extension of Token Bucket algorithm for rate limiting API.
-The algorithm allows certain number of request within duration of time.
-Each request takes certain tokens(in our case its 1).
-And refills the bucket, with tokens, so subsequent request can use the newly added tokens after certain duration.
+The algorithm allows certain number of request within some duration of time.
+Each request requires certain tokens(in our case its 1).
+And refills the bucket, with some tokens, after a time interval, so subsequent request can use the newly added tokens after certain duration.
-However, this does not include penalty if tokens are not present.
+However, if the request is attempted and there were not enough tokens(here < 1) to handle the request, we want to impose penalty, for certain time.
 To stop API from being called for a certain time period, we customized the algorithm with two additional attributes - `lastFailedTimestamp` and `penaltyInSeconds`.
 We have implemented a `TokenBucket` class accepting three arguments.
 - `maxBucketSize` - total requests allowed (1 token used by 1 request) for particular duration.